dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/3-our-days-in-japan.md

 I found the cost of living in Japan quite affordable when compared to Portugal; the prices are actually quite similar.
 Of course products were a bit more expensive in Tokyo than in Tsukuba, but they were still affordable and prices in Tokyo were just 10-20% higher than in Tsukuba for food and other goods (if we were talking about housing or salaries that'd be a whole different story).

-There was one particularity I noticed in Japanese currency: all coins are relatively 'normal' (they have no holes and bear their values in arabic numerals), except for one small copper coin: it has a hole and bears no value in arabic numerals.
+There was one particularity I noticed in Japanese currency: all coins are relatively 'normal', except for one small copper coin: it has a hole and bears no value in arabic numerals.
 Yu-san then explained us they're worth ¥5, and since they're called 五円 (*go en*, 'five yen') which sounds similar to 御縁 (*go-en*, 'spiritual connection') they're usually kept in wallets or thrown in shrines for good luck and prosperity by establishing a good connection with spirits.
 She additionally told us that ¥50 coins, called 五十円 (*gojū-en*, 'fifty yen'), are also considered by some to give good luck due to similarities with the 5¥ coin (similar name, and the hole).

 <figure>
     <div class="flex-row">